itsDigvijaysing/What-I-Learned/Salesforce/Admin/SF Admin Notes.md

     - New Outbound Message (Send the Info to end-point service in XML format)
   - There can be Approval Actions or Rejection Actions.
   - Can only update it's object record or parent.
+  - Approval Process in salesforce is an automated process that automates how salesforce records are approved in your org.
+AP is combination of steps for record to be approved / rejected either by user, queue or public group

 - Process Builder
   - It's made up of multiple If this then do this type statements.